 All pallet rack columns should be anchored.

 OSHA refers directly to the IBC for buildings and ANSI MH16.1 for racks.
-Therefore, rack owners are required to follow the requirements of the MH16.1 standard which states that all rack columns must be anchored to the floor.
-Incidentally, OSHA has already fined warehouse owners for having damaged and unanchored racks.
+Therefore, rack owners must follow the requirements of the MH16.1 standard, which states that all rack columns must be anchored to the floor.
+Incidentally, OSHA has fined warehouse owners for having damaged and unanchored racks.

 How do I get an OSHA inspection for my workplace?

-You can request an OSHA inspection if your company is covered by the OSH Act.
-Sometimes, OSHA will request more information about a situation from the employer rather than going on-site for an inspection.
+You can request an OSHA inspection if the OSH Act covers your company.
+Occasionally, OSHA requests more information about a situation from the employer rather than going on-site for an inspection.
 In that case, the employer must respond to OSHA within five working days.
 If someone sends OSHA a written and signed complaint, OSHA must travel on-site to run an in-person inspection.

 Of course, OSHA also has the right to make unsolicited inspections.